embob1/ML-fundamentals-2026/README.md

 | Zero Rule | ~89% | 0% |
 | Logistic Regression | ~83.6% | 60% |

-Although the Zero Rule baseline achieves higher accuracy, it fails to detect subscribers.
-The Logistic Regression model improves minority class detection significantly.
+Although accuracy decreases slightly, the model substantially improves detection of the minority class.

 ---

 ## Key Principle

-All transformations that learn parameters (encoding and scaling) were fitted only on the training set to prevent data leakage.
+All preprocessing steps that learn parameters were fitted exclusively on the training set to ensure unbiased evaluation.

 ---

 ## Reproducibility

-Run the notebook using:
+Run the notebook from top to bottom:

 Runtime → Restart runtime → Run all

-The dataset is downloaded programmatically, so no manual upload is required.
+The dataset is downloaded programmatically.